 - James C. Strouse ’99 is a Sundance Film Festival award-winning writer-director of films such as Grace is Gone and The Winning Season.

-Graduation and retention data are from the National Center for Education Statistics, IPEDS Data Center; peer groups are defined as institutions classified as Carnegie Baccalaureate Arts & Sciences, members of the Independent Colleges of Indiana (Indiana privates), public 4-year institutions of Indiana, and colleges and universities affiliated with the Mennonite Education Agency.
+Graduation and retention data are from the National Center for Education Statistics, IPEDS Data Center; peer groups are defined as institutions classified as Carnegie Baccalaureate Diverse Programs, members of the Independent Colleges of Indiana (Indiana privates), public 4-year institutions of Indiana, and colleges and universities affiliated with the Mennonite Education Agency.

-- Evaluation of the overall GC educational experience is via that National Survey of Student Engagement (NSSE), which GC participates in on a regular basis with response rates averaging around 50%.
+- Evaluation of the overall GC educational experience is via that National Survey of Student Engagement (NSSE), which GC participates in on a regular basis with response rates above 70%.

-Alumni data were gathered via administration of the HEDS alumni survey in the fall of 2013.
-Overall survey response rate was 39 percent.
+Alumni data were gathered via administration of the HEDS alumni survey.
+Overall survey response rates are 30-40%.

 - Data on doctoral degrees is from the National Science Foundation’s annual Survey of Earned Doctorates.
-Data presented are based on doctoral degrees conferred between 1990 and 2010.
-Enrollment adjustments for Indiana institutions are based on 2012 enrollments as reported to U.S. News and World Report for college rankings.
+Data presented are doctoral degrees conferred between 1996 and 2015 as a percent of the total bachelor’s degrees awarded from 1991-2010 as reported to IPEDS.